Particles

 Typed properties

-A typed property is a particle property array containing discrete numeric
+A typed property is a particle property where each numeric value identifies a type,

 The Particle Type